Meet the Team

 Dylan Leah Brekka

 is the Gallery Manager at Nicholas Hall, where she oversees the research and logistics of the gallery’s day-to-day business.
-Prior to joining the team, she spent four years working closely with a distinguished private collector in New York City as the collection manager, which entailed frequent partnerships with museums across the United States.
-Originally from Rhode Island, Dylan holds an M.A. from Bard Graduate and very much enjoyed living in Montreal, where she studied for her B.A. in Art History and History at McGill University.
+Prior to joining the team, she spent four years working with a distinguished private collector in New York City as the collection manager, which entailed frequent partnerships with museums across the United States.
+Originally from Rhode Island, Dylan holds an M.A. from Bard Graduate Center and very much enjoyed living in Montreal during her time at McGill University, where she studied for her B.A. in Art History and History.

 Yuan Fang